lzap/lzap.github.com/content/posts/2023/about-structured-logging-in-go121.md

-If you like to start using the API today, there is `golang.org/x/exp/slog` and although "exp" stands for "experimental", the API is currently frozen for Go 1.21 and no changes are expected.
+If you like to start using the API today, there is `golang.org/x/exp/slog` and although "exp" stands for "experimental", the API is currently frozen for Go 1.21 and no changes are expected in the near future.
 You should switch to standard library after Go 1.21 is out because that will probably not last forever.

 I personally started a new application with `slog` myself as I really enjoy variadic functions and I am willing to sacrifice few CPU cycles per request in